Review of Mythbusters (2003)

-A self-described “science-based reality show”.
+Mythbusters is a self-described “science-based reality show”.
 It is indeed reality television, emerging at the time of US market saturation.
 Launched on the Discovery Channel, it survived when the channel’s ratings were otherwise falling because of other, discovery-unrelated reality shows.

 While documentary television focuses on truth, reality TV focuses on characters in predictably dramatic situations because that is a cheaper way to attract an audience for advertisers.
 Uniquely, Mythbusters operates entirely within this dismal territory while also being a sincere celebration of skepticism and creativity.